miihaarr/Cs-207/README.md

 # Team

 This project is done by me.
+>MIHAR KATHIRIYA.

 I did everything from gathering hardware to building, coding and documentation.
 To be honest, I was off the milestone schedule but made it to the end.

 ## Thank you!